Is a resume writing service worth it?

+In most cases, the answer is yes.
 Resume writing is a skill that marries the art of wordsmithing with the science of job hunting to create a document that effectively sells your story.
-You can be an award-winning graphic designer who has worked with world-renowned clients on massive campaigns, but if you can’t effectively put that into words on a page, then a resume writer can fill the gap.
+You can be an award-winning graphic designer who has worked with world-renowned clients on massive campaigns, but if you can’t effectively put that into words on a page, then a professional resume writer can fill the gap.

-Hiring a professional will be an expense.
+Hiring a professional will be an expense, though.
 If your budget is tight or you’re simply looking to make a lateral move for a change of scenery, you might be better off working on your resume yourself.
-On the other hand, if you want a better title or more pay, then investing the money can make sense.

 One of the most common and dangerous pitfalls of the resume writing industry is companies that mostly employ inexperienced workers.